University of Maine at Presque Isle: Athletics

-UMPI has 12 varsity sport programs and is a member of NCAA Division III and in the fall of 2018 joined the North Atlantic Conference.
-The college previously competed in the National Association of Intercollegiate Athletics (NAIA) and in the United States Collegiate Athletic Association as part of the Sunrise Athletic Conference Men's and women's sports include: Cross-Country Running, Soccer, Basketball and Nordic Skiing (governed by the USCSA).
-Male only sports include: Golf and Baseball.
-Women only sports: Softball and Volleyball.
+UMPI has 12 varsity sport programs and is a member of NCAA Division III and in 2018 joined the North Atlantic Conference.
+The college previously competed in the National Association of Intercollegiate Athletics (NAIA) and in the United States Collegiate Athletic Association as part of the Sunrise Athletic Conference Men's and women's sports include: cross country running, soccer, basketball and Nordic skiing (governed by the USCSA).
+Male only sports include: golf and baseball.

+Women only sports: softball and volleyball.
 In addition, the university also hosts a variety of intramural sports and one club sport, ice hockey.
 The University Ice Hockey Club Team was the first team to play in the Alfond Arena against the University of Maine Black Bears losing 4–3 on February 4, 1977.
 The 1979 Wrestling team won the Northern New England Wrestling Championship, and the 1978 Women's Field Hockey team won the Maine State Championships.

 The school's sports teams are called the Owls and team colors are blue and gold.